joannaarreola/SQL/Layoffs Project/Layoffs.md

 ## Conclusion
 - Through the data cleaning process, we addressed missing values, corrected inconsistencies, and ensured the dataset is in a usable format.
-- The initial exploratory data analysis revealed trends in layoffs related to industry, region, and time period.
+- The initial exploratory data analysis revealed trends in layoffs related to industry, region, and time period:
+    - A lot of the companies that went out of business were start-ups
+    - The date range is 3/11/2020 to 3/6/2023, with the biggest monthly increases in layoff numbers occurring in 2022
+    - The consumer industry was most affected by layoffs
+    - The United States was most affected by layoffs

 ## Next steps
 - Next steps will involve conducting more detailed analysis to identify the key drivers of layoffs and potential predictive modeling.
-We may also look into segmenting the data by company size or explore additional factors, such as economic or political events, that could explain layoff trends.
+- We may also look into segmenting the data by company size or explore additional factors, such as economic or political events, that could explain layoff trends.